fktpp/fktpp.github.io/_posts/2018-12-10-junction-as-symbolic-link-on-windows-7+.md

     if you try to access the shortcut inside git bash.
 2.  \`ln -s\` command in git bash will not create symbolic link on windows, it merely create a copy of directory tree -\_-
-3. There's no official command to create a Junction (think about it as analog of symbolic link to directory in Unix) on top of NTFS until you upgraded to windows 10.